microsoft/nnfusion/README.md

-**NNFusion** (Nerual Network Fusion) is a flexible and efficient DNN compiler that can generate high-performance executables from a DNN model description(frozen models of pb or ONNX format).
+**NNFusion** (Nerual Network Fusion) is a flexible and efficient DNN compiler that can generate high-performance executables from a DNN model description(frozen models in pb or ONNX format).
 NNFusion is designed to facilitate DNN compiler research, with full stack of optimizations built-in and can target different types of GPUs(Nvidia and AMD GPUs).

 ## Who should consider using NNFusion?
 - Developers who want to generate high-performance executables from DNN model description of different frameworks including ONNX, TensorFlow and PyTorch.